Muhammad-Akif/slr1-parser/README.md

   - Shift Operation with terminals and non terminals.
   - Reduce Operation with terminals and non terminals.
   - accept and failure Operations.

+for execution only python is required in your system ...